-The Nomination and Remuneration Committee must also organise a procedure for the selection of future independent members and carry out its own research on potential candidates before the latter are approached in any way.
+The Appointment and Remuneration Committee must also organise a procedure for the selection of future independent members and carry out its own research on potential candidates before the latter are approached in any way.

-When making its recommendations, the Nomination and Remuneration Committee must seek to ensure that the Board of Directors and the Board Committees, including inter alia the Audit Committee, the Nomination and Remuneration Committee and the Social and Environmental Responsibility Committee have the minimum number of independent members required by the governance principles to which the Company adheres and by its Board of Directors' Internal Regulations.
+When making its recommendations, the Appointment and Remuneration Committee must seek to ensure that the Board of Directors and the Board Committees, including inter alia the Audit Committee, the Appointment and Remuneration Committee and the Social and Environmental Responsibility Committee have the minimum number of independent members required by the governance principles to which the Company adheres and by its Internal Regulations.